-Editor's note: This feature is the second in BioPharma Dive's new series, Unblinded, profiling individuals who play central roles in the stories that matter to biotech and pharma.
-You can read the first, featuring Scott Gottlieb, here.
+Editor's note: This feature is part of BioPharma Dive's new series, Unblinded, profiling individuals who play central roles in the stories that matter to biotech and pharma.
+See the rest here.

 In the risky world of drug development, few biotechs successfully mold a molecule into a viable medicine.
 Fewer still are able to repeat that feat.